couchbase/cbft/DESIGN.md

 The Cfg system has a subscription feature, so Cfg clients can be notified when data in the distributed Cfg changes.

-We'll use this feature and introduce a new, separate, standalone planner-like program, called the "Managed, Central Planner" (MCP), which will be used as a cluster-wide singleton.  ns-server's master facilities will spawn, re-spawn and stop a single, cluster-wide instance of this new MCP process.
+We'll use this Cfg subscription feature and introduce a new, separate, standalone planner-like program, called the "Managed, Central Planner" (MCP) which will be used as a cluster-wide singleton that subscribes to Cfg changes.

+We propose that ns-server's master facilities will spawn and babysit this single, cluster-wide instance of this new MCP process.

+## An Approximate, Placeholder MCP

-A simple version of the MCP is roughly equivalent to this existing cbft command-line option...
+A simple, initial version of the MCP is roughly equivalent to this existing cbft command-line option...

     cbft -tags=planner ...

+That is, basically, a cbft that only runs the planner.

+### Racing MCP's

 There's a possibility that ns-server's master facilities might have more than one master running with potential races between concurrent